ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

 }
 ```

-The error message tells us that the service connection principal is not authorized to perform the action.
+This error message tells us that the service connection principal is not authorized to perform the action.
 In my case, the service connection had the [Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role.
-This role does not have the data action `Import Certificate`, which is required to import a certificate containing a private key in either PFX or PEM format.
+This role does not have the data action `Import Certificate`, which is required to import a certificate.

 We can fix this by assigning the service connection the built-in role [Key Vault Certificates Officer](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#key-vault-certificates-officer) (id: `a4417e6f-fecd-4de8-b567-7b0420556985`).
 Use the following Azure CLI command.
-Replace the placeholders with your own values that you can find in the error message.
+Replace the placeholders with your own values.
+You can find them in the error message.

 ```powershell
 az role assignment create `